Religion in China: Overview

 Christianity and Islam arrived in China during the 7th century.
 Christianity did not take root until it was reintroduced in the 16th century by Jesuit missionaries.
 In the early 20th century, Christian communities grew.
-However, after 1949, foreign missionaries were expelled, and churches brought under government-controlled institutions.
+However, after 1949, foreign missionaries were expelled, and churches were brought under government-controlled institutions.
 After the late 1970s, religious freedoms for Christians improved and new Chinese groups emerged.
 Islam has been practiced in Chinese society for 1,400 years.
 Muslims constitute a minority group in China; according to the latest estimates, they represent between 0.45% and 1.8% of the total population.
 While Hui people are the most numerous subgroup, the greatest concentration of Muslims is in Xinjiang, which has a significant Uyghur population.
-Some scholars have argued that Confucianism can be considered a form of Humanism, primarily through its concept of "humaneness" or ren (仁), or a form of Secularism, and that Confucianism potentially influenced secularism in the European enlightenment.
+Some scholars have argued that Confucianism can be considered a form of Humanism, primarily through its concept of "humaneness" or ren (仁), or a form of Secularism, and that Confucianism potentially influenced secularism in the European Enlightenment.

 Because many Han Chinese do not consider their spiritual beliefs and practices to be a "religion" as such, and do not feel that they must practice any one of them to the exclusion of others, it is difficult to gather clear and reliable statistics.
 According to one scholar, the "great majority of China's population" participates in religion—the rituals and festivals of the lunar calendar—without being party to any religious institution.
 National surveys conducted during the early 21st century estimated that an estimated 80% of the Chinese population practice some form of folk religion, for a total of over 1 billion people.
-13–16% of the population are Buddhists, 10% are Taoists; 2.53% are Christians, and 0.83% are Muslims.
+13–16% of the population are Buddhists, 10% are Taoists, 2.53% are Christians, and 0.83% are Muslims.
 Folk salvation movements involve anywhere from 2–13% of the population.
 Many in the intellectual class adhere to Confucianism as a religious identity.
 Several ethnic minorities in China are particular to specific religions, including Tibetan Buddhism, and Islam among Hui and Uyghurs.

+Terminology

+The current meaning of "religion" (zongjiao 宗教) developed in Chinese discourses around 1900.
+In its earliest uses, it referred specifically to Christianity.
+It became more broadly used by intellectuals in China to describe exclusive systems of thought and practice with a congregational organization distinct from society as a whole, a viewpoint consistent with the Western post-Enlightenment view of religion.